cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 })
 ```

+Now let's move to the client for a little bit.
+The reason we have to do this, and the reason for which we have been dealing with errors since the beginning is
-Now let's move a bit to the client.
-The reason I insist in this, it's because you'll encounter a lot of errors and identifying and treating them
-is critical to any web developer.
+ because, while working on projects you'll encounter a lot of errors and identifying and treating them is a critical part of being a good web developer.

-Make the same call as above for the client.

-You should get something like:
+After making the same operations we did on the server, to the client, you should get a response that looks like this:
 ```js
 errorClass {
     details: undefined